 Scott: It's been pretty consistent.
 DevSecOps is the answer.
 What was the question?
 (Laughter)

-Shannon: I think the reason we went out and created DevSecOps was just simply to change how we thought about doing development and technology, and to really to get ahead of it, to realize that attackers weren't setting up appointments or meetings to help you figure out how they were going to attack your software, and so then why were we?
+Shannon: I think the reason we created DevSecOps was simply to change how we thought about developing and technology, and to get ahead of it, to realize that attackers weren't setting up appointments or meetings to help you figure out how they were going to attack your software, and so then why were we?
 Why were we operating at a fragile level?

-I think that the superpower that I would like to have is DevSecOps, because I know that we are going through the process of creating a less-fragile capability in security that will allow us to get ahead of attackers, make it much harder for them to go after the software that gets built, and we're seeing those improvements.
+I think the superpower I would like is DevSecOps, because I know that we are going through the process of creating a less-fragile security capability that will allow us to get ahead of attackers, make it much harder for them to go after the software that gets built, and we're seeing those improvements.
 That's actually a great thing.

 All: Thank you!